 Broken Sternum Compensation Claims In The UK

-Not being able to breathe normally is terrifying.
+By Cat Reeves.
+Last Updated 24th November 2023.
 Any injury to the lungs or chest cavity can be extremely alarming and create long-lasting problems for the sufferer.
 Any type of heavy impact onto the front of our body could result in cracked ribs or damage to an area called the sternum, a long bone in the centre that connects to our ribs.
 You might be eligible for broken sternum compensation if your injury was caused due to the lapse of the duty of care owed to you by a third party.

 At UK Law we offer guidance and help to anyone thinking of starting a claim for damages for a personal injury such as this.
 Before you begin your claim it’s important that you feel confident the accident occurred because of negligence on the part of another.
 Why not: